olayinkaos/realtime-graph/README.md

 # Flask Realtime Graph
-Flask Realtime Graph built with Plotly and Pusher
+Flask Realtime Graph built with Plotly and Pusher.
+You can view the tutorial [here](https://pusher.com/tutorials/bitcoin-live-graph-python).

 ## Getting Started
 To run locally: